faiyaz92/AssetTracking/BRD_and_TechDoc_V2.md

 2. Navigates to AuditTrailScreen.
 3. Displays list of AssetMovement with asset name, from/to rooms, timestamp.

-#### Quick Asset Movement (BRD Ref: FR-008, US-008)
-1. User taps "Scan" tile on home screen.
-2. Opens QuickScanDialog with scan button.
-3. User scans asset barcode using ZXing scanner.
-4. Dialog shows scanned code, condition input field, and location selector.
-5. User selects target location and enters condition.
-6. Confirms move: Calls AssignAssetToRoomWithCondition use case.
-7. Movement recorded in audit trail.

-This documentation provides a complete overview of the application's business and technical aspects.
-For updates, refer to the codebase files listed.
+This documentation provides a complete overview of the application's business and technical aspects with RFID support.
+For updates, refer to the codebase files listed.</content>
+<parameter name="filePath">d:\Easy2SolutionsProjects\EasyAndroidProject\AssetTracking\BRD_and_TechDoc_V2.md